swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 **After the workshop helpers will**

-* Send their own feedback to the instructors and the Workshop Administrator including any configuration problems
+* Send their own feedback to the instructors and the Workshop Administration Team including any configuration problems
 * Consider applying to become a certified Carpentries instructor

 #### Email Templates